casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## What is a Smart Contract
-A Smart contract is a self-executing computerized transaction protocol which is stored on the blockchain network and start executing run when predetermined conditions are met.
+A smart contract is a self-executing computerized transaction protocol that is stored on the blockchain network and starts executing when predetermined conditions are met.

-Before diving into writing smart contracts on the Casper blockchain, it is mandatory to understand the difference between the [smart contract](/docs/glossary/S/#smart-contract) and the [session code](/docs/glossary/S/#session-code).
+Before diving into writing smart contracts on the Casper blockchain, it is mandatory to understand the difference between the [smart contract](./glossary/S/#smart-contract) and the [session code](./glossary/S/#session-code).
 Both are used to trigger actions on the network through a deployment.
-Refer to thesmart contract vs session code guide for more information.
+Refer to the smart contract vs session code guide for more information.

 ## Why Do You Want to Use a Smart Contract
 Session code is useful when handling stateless, small scale and simple use cases.
-However, as your business logic increases in scope, complexity and needs to be stateful, smart contract is the best approach.
-Smart contracts allow you to increase the scale while maintaining the state of more complex functionalities in an efficient manner.
+However, as your business logic increases in scope and complexity, a smart contract is the best approach.
+Smart contracts allow you to increase the scale while maintaining the state of more complex functionalities efficiently.

-It also has added benefits like adding versions to contracts, ability to send large wasm deploys to the network in a cost effective way.
+It also has added benefits like adding versions to contracts, the ability to send large wasm deploys to the network in a cost-effective way.

 ## How Casper Smart Contract Works
 Casper smart contracts are programs that run on the Casper Network.
 These can express triggers, conditions, and business logic to enable complex programmable transactions.

 Casper smart contracts can be written in any language that compiles to wasm binaries.
-In this section of the tutorial, you will be focusing specifically on writing a smart contract in the Rust langauge.
+In this section of the tutorial, you will be focusing specifically on writing a smart contract in the Rust language.
 The rust compiler compiles the contract code to the wasm binary.
 After that, the wasm binary is sent to the network as part of the installation on the Casper Network through a node.
 Then, the node executes the wasm, adds it to the [global state](./glossary/G/#global-state), and [gossips](./design/p2p/#communications-gossiping) that deployed to other nodes.
 Finally, all the nodes in the network will repeat the process.

 The flow for creating Casper smart contract:
 <img src={useBaseUrl("/image/smart-contract/smart-contract-lc.png")} alt="smart-contract-life-ycle" width="500" align="center"/>

-The Casper execution engine creates the a new contract package automatically and assigns a [`ContractPackageHash`](/docs/dapp-dev-guide/understanding-hash-types#hash-and-key-explanations) for each package.
+The Casper execution engine creates the new contract package automatically and assigns a [`ContractPackageHash`](/docs/dapp-dev-guide/understanding-hash-types#hash-and-key-explanations) for each package.
 The new contract is added to this contract package with a `contractHash` key.
-The contract is stored inside a `ContractPackage` that is a collection of contracts with different versions.
+The contract is stored inside a `ContractPackage` which is a collection of contracts with different versions.
 ContractPackage is created through `new_contract` or `new_locked_contract` methods which are executed at the wasm installation step.

-The contract contains the required metadata and is primarily identified by it's hash known as the contract hash.
+The contract contains the required metadata and is primarily identified by its hash known as the contract hash.

 <img src={useBaseUrl("/image/smart-contract/contract-package.png")} alt="contract-in-contract-package" width="500" align="center"/>

 ## How to Write a Basic Smart Contract

 ### Step 1.
 Creating the directory structure
 First, create the directory for the new contract.
-This folder should have two sub-directories named as `contract` and `test`.
+This folder should have two sub-directories named `contract` and `test`.

-- `Contract` directory -  This contains the code that becomes the wasm which eventually send to the network
+- `Contract` directory -  This contains the code that becomes the wasm which is eventually sent to the network
 - `test` directory -  This contains all the tests that you will send to the network

 Use the below command to create a new contract folder.
 This creates the `contract` folder with */src/main.rs* file and *cargo.toml* file